Stop Losing Leads to Your Voicemail

 The service businesses we see winning at lead follow-up have three things in place:

 Automated qualification.
 Not every lead is worth a callback.
-A smart system asks a few questions via text: what's the issue, how urgent, what's the address.
-It routes hot leads to your team immediately while nurturing the rest.
+A smart system asks a few questions via text: what's the issue, how urgent, and what's the address.
+It routes hot leads to your crew immediately while developing the rest.
 Your techs and office staff only deal with people who are ready to book.

 Follow-up that doesn't depend on memory.
 The lead who didn't book on the first touch gets a follow-up the next day.
 And two days after that.
 Not because someone remembered to check the CRM, but because the sequence runs automatically.
 Most service businesses close 15-20% of their revenue from follow-up touches that would never happen manually.